 Various buildings were used as schools in the 19th and 20th centuries.
 The 1838 tithe map of the parish records that what is now 8, 10 and 12 Ayot Green was used as a parish school.
 There was a small school for 40 pupils at the rectory (now called Ayot Bury) until about 1848.
-In the years up to and including World War II a Miss Roskill operated a small private ‘dame’ school at 31 and 33 Ayot Green.
+In the years around World War II a Miss Eileen Roskill operated a small private school at 31 and 33 Ayot Green.
 The school was in one of the cottages and Miss Roskill and her elderly mother lived in the other.
 You can read more about Miss Roskill here – please scroll down.

-There was a purpose-built school in the parish, with an attached schoolteacher’s house, and this building still exists today.
-The 7th Earl Cowper provided a site for a school and a schoolmaster’s house, which were opened in 1871.
-When the third church burnt down Lord Cowper generously donated an adjoining site of half an acre for the new church.
-Services were held in the newly built schoolroom until the current church was completed.
+In 1871 a purpose-built school opened in the parish, with an attached schoolteacher’s house, and this building still exists today.
+The 7th Earl Cowper provided the site and when the third church burnt down he generously donated an adjoining plot of half an acre for the new church.
+Services were held in the newly built schoolroom until the current church was completed in 1875.

 If any readers have additional photos of the school, pupils or teachers, we would love to hear from you – please contact us.